Affair Recovery: Therapist Approved Strategies for Healing

 The cheating spouse.

 Of course, the cheating spouse must end the affair and cut all ties with the other man or woman.
-You have to make a conscious choice to being faithful.
+You have to make a conscious choice to be faithful.

 Examine how you got into the situation.
 What choices did you make that you now regret?